-The Apple Watch has let you take phone calls and respond to iMessages since it was first launched, but in 2018 (with the launch of watchOS 5) another communication method was added to the repertoire: a new app called Walkie-Talkie.
+The Apple Watch has always let you take phone calls and respond to iMessages, but in 2018 (with the launch of watchOS 5) another communication method was added to the repertoire: an audio chat app called Walkie-Talkie.
 In this article we show how to use Walkie-Talkie to talk to your friends and family.

 What is Walkie-Talkie?

-Walkie-Talkie is an Apple Watch app that arrived with the watchOS 5 update.
+Walkie-Talkie is an Apple Watch app that arrived with the watchOS 5 update, and remains in watchOS 6.
 It's designed to replicate the experience of using an old-fashioned walkie-talkie, and lets you talk in real time to another person, via your watch.

 How to set up Walkie-Talkie